sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ## Create the configuration files

-You need to edit two configuration files for the IoT Edge deployment: *deployment.amd64.json* and *state.json*.
-Copy these files to the *storage* folder before you make any changes:
+You need to edit the IoT Edge deployment manifest file called *deployment.amd64.json*.
+Copy this file to the *storage* folder before you make any changes:

 1. Create a folder called *storage* in the local copy of the **lva-gateway** repository.
 This folder is ignored by Git so as to prevent you accidentally checking in any confidential information.

-1. Copy the files *deployment.amd64.json* and *state.json* from the *setup* folder to the *storage* folder.
+1. Copy the file *deployment.amd64.json* from the *setup* folder to the *storage* folder.

 ### Edit the deployment manifest